sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

 ### Update microcopy

-Add the required microcopy to the en.json file.
+Add the required microcopy to the en.json file, or in Flex Console > Build > Content > Microcopy editor.

 ```shell
 └── src